Bearer/bearer/docs/explanations/reports.md

 ## Security Report

-The security report allows you to quickly see security risks and vulnerabilities found in your codebase using a security [scanner type](/explanations/scanners), by default SAST.
+The security report allows you to quickly see security risks and vulnerabilities found in your codebase using a security [scanner type](/explanations/scanners) (SAST by default).

 For each violation, the report includes the affected file and, when possible, the line of code and a snippet of the surrounding code.
 Here's an excerpt from the security report run on our [example publishing app](https://github.com/Bearer/bear-publishing):